writememe/day-one-net-toolkit/README.md

 Some of the information has been omitted from the spreadsheet as this is meant to provide a key summary of the environment.

-One the script has run, it will create an Excel workbook using the following convention:
+Once the script has run, it will create an Excel workbook using the following convention:

 _Collection-<customer_name>-YYYY-MM-DD-HH-MM-SS.xlsx_